bastibe/annotate.el/README.md

 - annotations in org-mode source blocks will be underlined, but the annotations don't show up.
 This is likely a fundamental incompatibility with the way source blocks are highlighted and the way annotations are displayed.

 This package is released under the MIT license.

+### Changelog

+- **2015-06-12 V0.1 Bastian Bechtold**
+  First working release.

+- **2015-06-12 V0.1.1 Bastian Bechtold**
+  Improve documentation and add license.

+- **2015-06-12 V0.1.2 Bastian Bechtold**
+  Fix typo and version error.

+- **2015-06-15 V0.1.3 Bastian Bechtold**
+  Improve README and auto-remove empty annotations created by earlier bug.

+- **2015-06-15 V0.1.4 Bastian Bechtold**
+  Minor bug fixes.

+- **2015-06-15 V0.1.5 Bastian Bechtold**
+  Annotations now work on long lines.

+- **2015-06-19 V0.2.0 Bastian Bechtold**
+  Annotations can be exported as unified diff files.
+  Several smaller bug fixes.

+- **2015-06-19 V0.2.1 Bastian Bechtold**
+  Now with fewer compile warnings (turns out, not really).

+- **2015-06-19 V0.2.2 Bastian Bechtold**
+  Now with more compile warnings (0.2.1 didn't work).

+- **2015-07-02 V0.2.3 Bastian Bechtold**
+  Can now disable minibuffer messages.

+- **2015-09-17 V0.2.4 Bastian Bechtold**
+  Load and Clear don't mark buffer as modified any more.

+- **2015-09-21 V0.3.0 Bastian Bechtold**
+  Add key bindings for jumping to next/previous annotation.

+- **2015-09-22 V0.3.1 Bastian Bechtold**
+  Change key bindings for jumping as to conform with Emacs' standards.
+  Didn't change the main key binding though, because I don't know a good alternative.

+- **2015-09-23 V0.4.0 Bastian Bechtold**
+  Completely reworked the display engine for annotations.
+You can now have several annotations per line, and annotations should not move any more when editing the line they are on.
+Finally, annotations can now span several lines.